saiyam911/learning-library/workshops/cloud-native-devops-workshop/AppDeploy-JCS-DevCS-DBCS/README.md

 ##### 2. Create a Project in Developer Cloud Service #####

+**Skip this step you have already completed lab to load data into DBCS and directly got Step 4:- Creating a Build Process **

 Oracle Developer Cloud Service provides a complete development platform that streamlines team development processes and automates software delivery.
 The integrated platform includes an issue tracking system, agile development dashboards, code versioning and review platform, continuous integration and delivery automation, as well as team collaboration features such as wikis and live activity stream.
 With a rich web based dashboard and integration with popular development tools, Oracle Developer Cloud Service helps deliver better applications faster.